 Spending spring in Italy also means celebrating the various festivities that occur in this period, first of all, Easter, the great Roman Catholic holiday.

-To celebrate the feast of Easter, families gather and organize a hearty lunch all together.
+To celebrate the feast of Easter and as tradition dictates, families gather and organize a hearty lunch all together.

 The presence of the Vatican makes Easter in Rome even more magical.
-From Holy Thursday the priests of Rome washed the feet of the faithful as Christ washed them to his disciples the night before being crucified.
+On the days of Holy Week there are many religious celebrations that take place in Rome, some of which have origins from popular traditions, as the custom on Holy Thursday of priests to wash the feet of the faithful as well as Christ washed them to his disciples the night before being crucified.

-On Friday, however, there is the Way of the Cross and of course, on Sunday there is the Easter Mass.
+On Friday, however, you participate in the solemn procession of the Way of the Cross and Easter Sunday in St Peter’s Square, is celebrated Mass.